-The first priority of a victim of sexual violence should be to get to a place of safety and obtain any necessary medical treatment.
-Victims are encouraged to preserve any physical evidence, which may assist in proving that the offense occurred and may also be helpful in seeking a protective order.
+The first priority of a person who experiences sexual violence should be to get to a place of safety and obtain any necessary medical treatment.
+Students and employees are encouraged to preserve any physical evidence, which may assist in proving that the offense occurred and may also be helpful in seeking a protective order.
 (Ideally, after a sexual assault, a victim should not take a shower, wash, or change clothing prior to a medical exam.)
 If possible, the crime scene should remain undisturbed.
-The University's Student Sexual Misconduct Policy describes a student's options for reporting sexual violence, including a description of confidential and privileged University resources.
+The University's Student Sexual Misconduct Policy describes a student's options for reporting sexual violence and other misconduct, including a description of confidential and privileged University resources and an anonymous reporting option.
+The Discriminatory Harassment Policy describes reporting options, including an anonymous reporting, for employees, as well as students to report sexual misconduct on the part of faculty or staff.

-The University strongly encourages, but does not require, victims to report sex offenses and to do so promptly.
-To report an incident, a victim may contact the Boston College Police ("BCPD") at 617-552- 4444.
+The University strongly encourages, but does not require, students and employees to report sex offenses and to do so promptly.
+To report an incident, a student or employee may contact the Boston College Police ("BCPD") at 617-552-4444.
 For more information about the BCPD, which has the authority to make arrests, see the Campus Law Enforcement policy.
-A student victim may also contact the University's Sexual Assault Network at 617-552-2211, the SANet Care Team at 617-552-8099, the Office of Student Conduct at 617-552-3470, and/or the Student Affairs Title IX Coordinator at 617-552-3482.
-For sex offenses that occur off campus, the University will assist the victim in notifying the appropriate local law enforcement agency for the jurisdiction in which the crime occurred if the victim wishes to do so.
+A student may also contact the Student Affairs Title IX Coordinator at 617-552-3482, the Sexual Assault Network at 617-552-2211, the SANet Care Team at 617-552-8099, the Office of Student Conduct at 617-552-3470, and/or the student confidential resource provider at 617-552-2735.
+An employee may contact the University Title IX Coordinator at 617-552-3334, the University Harassment Counsellor at 617-552-0486, or the employee confidential resource provider at (617) 552-3340.
+For sex offenses that occur off campus, the University will provide assistance upon request in notifying the appropriate local law enforcement agency for the jurisdiction in which the reported crime occurred.

-If a victim chooses to report a sex offense to the Boston College Police, a specially trained officer will conduct an investigation which involves asking the victim to describe the accused and what happened.
+If a student or employee chooses to report a sex offense to the Boston College Police, a specially trained officer will conduct an investigation which involves asking the student or employee to describe the accused and what happened.
 The officer may ask questions about the scene of the alleged crime, any witnesses, and what happened before and after.
-The officer will collect any evidence, including assisting the victim to a hospital to have a sexual assault evidence collection kit performed if the victim chooses, and will assist the victim in meeting with a Victim Witness Advocate and the District Attorney's Office if the victim so chooses.
-If the victim is a student, the officer will also be available to provide assistance to the victim in connection with reporting the incident to the Office of Student Conduct.
+The officer will collect any evidence, including assisting the complainant to a hospital to have a sexual assault evidence collection kit performed if the complainant chooses, and will assist the complainant in meeting with a Victim Witness Advocate and the District Attorney's Office if the victim so chooses.
+If the complainant is a student, the officer will also be available to provide assistance to the student in connection with reporting the incident to the Office of Student Conduct.